swe-train/pytorch__benchmark/README.md

 # PyTorch Benchmarks
 This is a collection of open source benchmarks used to evaluate PyTorch performance.

-`torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to:
-*(a)* expose a standardized API for benchmark drivers, *(b)* optionally, enable JIT, *(c)* contain a miniature version of train/test data and a dependency install script.
+`torchbenchmark/models` contains copies of popular or exemplary workloads which have been modified to (a) expose a standardized API for benchmark drivers, (b) optionally, enable JIT, (c) contain a miniature version of train/test data and a dependency install script.

 ## Installation
 The benchmark suite should be self contained in terms of dependencies,